scala/scala3/docs/docs/typelevel.md

 `U`.
 But we still need to explain why a search for `Xs =:= HCons[type X, type Xs1]` will succeed in the right hand side of the case.
 What happens in detail is this:

-When type checking a query case, the type pattern is type-checked according to the usual rules.
+When type-checking a query case, the type pattern is type-checked according to the usual rules.
 Then the guard and right-hand side are type-checked under the assumption that an implicit value of the type pattern is available.
 For instance, when checking